openstack/api-site/openstack-firstapp/doc/source/section3.rst

 Splitting off the database and message queue
 --------------------------------------------

-Prior to scaling out our application services like the API service or the workers we have to add a central database and messaging instance, called :code:`app-services`, that will be used to track the state of the fractals and to coordinate the communication between the services.
+Prior to scaling out our application services, like the API service or the workers, we have to add a central database and messaging instance, called :code:`app-services`.
+The database and messaging queue will be used to track the state of the fractals and to coordinate the communication between the services.

 .. only:: libcloud